 With Bitcoin and Ethereum prices plummeting and many projects shuttering, 2018 was a year of reckoning for blockchain.
 But in 2019, it's showing signs of a rebound.
 We take a data-driven look at major investment trends and where the space might go from here.

-In 2008, at the height of the Great Recession, Bitcoin’s anonymous creator(s) proposed a “peer-to-peer transfer of virtual cash that would allow online payments.”
+In 2008, at the height of the Great Recession, Bitcoin’s anonymous creator Satoshi Nakamoto proposed a “peer-to-peer transfer of virtual cash that would allow online payments.”
 One year later, the first Bitcoin block was mined.